sgmurphy/wordpress-plugins/change-wp-admin-login/readme.txt

 No, BuddyPress has its own wp-admin redirect functions.

 == Changelog ==
+= 1.1.9 =
+* Fixed: url breaking when forgetting the password.

 = 1.1.8 =
-* Fixed: compatibility issues with WPForms, WordFence = 1.1.7 =
+* Fixed: compatibility issues with WPForms, WordFence

+= 1.1.7 =
 * Fixed: Redirection to wp-admin when trying to access admin pages directly.